g0v-data/g0v-hackmd-archive/notes/_Da_gHduTlarduJAM3oKow.md

   gulp.watch("src/scss/**/*.scss", gulp.series("sass"));
 });
 ```
-If you want to run the watch task, making use of the `gulp watch` on the command line is what you need.
-It will keep an eye out for any changes you make in your Sass files and then convert them into CSS automatically each time you do so.
+If you want to run the watch task, using the `gulp watch` on the command line is what you need.
+It will watch out for any changes you make in your Sass files and then convert them into CSS automatically each time you do so.

 Summing this up, Gulp makes it much easier and faster to add Lightning CSS to your development by doing CSS preprocessing, optimizing, and bundling tasks automatically.
 In other words, you can streamline your workflow effectively enough, thus boosting your work speed.